 Country Down Under

 Through country music, Aboriginal people were able to give voice to their personal experiences and ongoing struggles for justice.
-For example, songs describe the stealing of babies and land, incidents of racism, poor living conditions and high levels of incarceration.
+Songs describe, for example, how babies and land were stolen, incidents of racism, poor living conditions, and high levels of incarceration.
+Country music, far from its origins, has thus become a deeply moving and powerful Aboriginal activism art form.
+With contributions from Auriel Andrew, Kev Carmody, Roger Knox, Sue Ray, Glenn Skuthorpe and Clinton Walker.